Last updated: February 5, 2019

 Families that plan their meals in advance have significantly lower grocery bills – and less food waste – because they’re taking the time to get organized.

-Apps like Big Oven allow you to search for new recipe ideas and create collections of your favorites.
+Apps like Big Oven allow you to search for new recipe ideas and create collections of your favourites.
 And you can also follow friends and family members to get inspiration from what they’re cooking up.